filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

 # Retrieve data

 In the previous step, you stored some data on the Filecoin network.
 It takes anywhere from 24 to 48 hours for a storage provider to _seal_ the data, so if you finished the previous step moment ago, then your data likely isn't available for download just yet.
-Instead, we're going to grab some data that is already sealed and ready to download!
+But don't worry, you can still follow this page through to retrieve some data we already put on the Filecoin network.

 ## Check address balance